Water Safety Statement - North Bay-Mattawa Watershed

 Current Conditions:

-Water level for Lake Nipissing and the Ottawa River at Mattawa are normal for this time of year and are well below flood thresholds.
+Water levels for Lake Nipissing and the Ottawa River at Mattawa remain within normal ranges for this time of year and are well below flood thresholds.

 Current water levels can be viewed by searching Station Names “Ottawa River”, “Mattawa River”, “Chippewa Creek”, “La Vase River”, “Wasi River”, and “Lake Nipissing” at https://wateroffice.ec.gc.ca/search/real_time_e.html